serbekun/mini-interpreter/README.md

 # Mini-Interpreter

+## How was created code
+the code was written during training that's why it's so shitty and have not work places.

 ## Overview
 This mini-interpreter is a lightweight scripting language implementation with C-like syntax.
 It supports variables, control structures, functions, and basic I/O operations.
 The interpreter processes scripts line by line, executing commands as they are parsed.